Ns-AnoNymouS/TG-CONVERT-BOT/README.md

 ## COMMANDS
 ### AVAILABLE COMMANDS
 ```
-/start - check whether bot is alive
+start - check whether bot is alive

-/converttovideo - reply to the media for converting into video
+converttovideo - reply to the media for converting into video

-/converttofile - reply to the media for converting into file
+converttofile - reply to the media for converting into file

-/help - know how to use this bot
+help - know how to use this bot

-/about - to know about me
+about - to know about me
 ```
 ### start
 <p align="center">